trezanik/isochrone/docs/building_for_windows-xp2003.md

 ### Addendum

-In case you're wondering, given NT5 only supports SMB1 - a security risk and disabled on modern systems.
-There's a couple of options to get the application files onto the clients.
+In case you're wondering, given NT5 only supports SMB1 - a security risk and disabled on modern systems - there's a couple of options to get the application files onto the clients.
 You might be using these already if you have XP live in your environment!

 > Generate an ISO image with all the files inside (redist, binaries, assets)
 > - Beware of tools like genisoimage that will alter filenames